 Our products and facilities are subject to regulation by a number of federal and state governmental agencies.
-The Food and Drug Administration, or FDA, in particular, maintains oversight of the formulation, manufacture, distribution, packaging, and labeling of all of our products.
+The FDA in particular, maintains oversight of the formulation, manufacture, distribution, packaging, and labeling of all of our products.
 The Drug Enforcement Administration, or DEA, maintains oversight over our products that are considered controlled substances.

-From January 30, 2017 through February 09, 2017, our IMS facility in South El Monte, California was subject to a preapproval inspection by the FDA.
-The inspection included a review of our corrective actions taken from the recent cGMP inspection as well as review of data to support our pending application.
-The inspections resulted in multiple observations on Form 483.
-We responded to those observations on February 14, 2017.
-We believe that our responses to the observations will satisfy the requirements of the FDA and that no significant further actions will be necessary.
+From May 17 through May 25, 2022, our IMS facility in South El Monte, California was subject to routine cGMP inspection by the FDA.
+The inspection included a review of compliance with FDA regulations relating to Good Manufacturing Practices.
+The inspection resulted in one observation on Form 483.
+We responded to that observation.
+We believe that our response to the observation will satisfy the requirements of the FDA and that no significant further actions will be necessary.